Leïla Ben Ali

-Leïla Ben Ali was the president of the Arab Women Organization and chair of the Basma Association, a charitable organization working to secure employment for the disabled.
+Leïla Ben Ali was the president of the Arab Women Organization and chair of the BASMA Association, a charitable organization working to secure employment for the disabled.
 In July 2010, Mrs. Ben Ali founded SAIDA to improve care for cancer patients in Tunisia.
-During the Tunisian revolution in 2010–11, she fled with her husband and three children into exile in Saudi Arabia.
+Following the Tunisian revolution, she fled with her husband and three children into exile in Saudi Arabia.
 During her time as First Lady of Tunisia, she is believed to have enriched herself and her family through gross corruption and embezzlement of state money to finance a lavish lifestyle, factors that contributed to the protests against the regime of Ben Ali at the end of 2010.
 As of 2011 she is wanted by Interpol on behest of the Tunisian judiciary for high treason and money laundering.

 Early life and family

 Leïla Trabelsi is the daughter of Mohamed and Saïda Trabelsi.
 She has ten brothers and sisters.
 A "hard hitting" 2009 book by French journalists Nicholas Beau and Catherine Graciet traced her rise from the daughter of a dried fruit seller to First Lady.
 Prior to her 1992 marriage to Ben Ali, she was a hairdresser with little formal education, partying hard in Paris.
 She was married for three years to Khelil Maaouia.
 She then had an affair with industrial magnate, Farid Mokhtar, a friend of the Prime Minister who introduced her to the highest levels of Tunisian society.

 After her romantic relationship and subsequent marriage to Tunisian President Zine El Abidine Ben Ali, she and her family rose to prominent positions in Tunisian business and became noted for their greed, power and ruthlessness.
 Leïla Ben Ali and most of her relatives fled Tunisia to Saudi Arabia, France, Canada and Qatar on 14 January 2011, when President Ben Ali was ousted.